stephbruno/Power-BI-Field-Finder/README.md

 5. Click the Refresh button, and find your fields on the following pages!

 6. When you make changes to your pbix file, re-do steps 1 to 5 to reflect your changes.

+# Sample File
+The pbix used in the sample file is based on the Power BI Desktop August update, which can be found here: https://github.com/microsoft/powerbi-desktop-samples/tree/master/2019